-CPI-818 is currently being studied in a Phase 1/1b clinical trial that was designed to select the recommended Phase 2 dose of CPI-818 and evaluate its safety, pharmacokinetics ("PK"), target occupancy, immunologic effects, biomarkers and efficacy.
-The study employs an adaptive, expansion cohort design, with an initial phase that evaluated escalating doses (100, 200, 400, 600 mg taken twice a day) in successive cohorts of patients, followed by a second phase that is designed to evaluate safety and tumor response to the recommended dose of CPI-818 in disease-specific patient cohorts.
-By protocol design, treatment is discontinued after one year or upon disease progression.
-The study has enrolled patients from the United States, Australia and South Korea with several types of advanced, refractory T cell lymphomas.
-During the dose escalation phase of the study, and with longer follow up, it became clear that the patients receiving the 200mg twice per day dose were demonstrating higher response rates as well as longer disease control.
-This dose was determined to be the optimal dose and was consistent with dose-response effects seen in vitro experiments described above.
+Soquelitinib is currently being studied in a Phase 1/1b clinical trial that was designed to select the optimal dose of soquelitinib and evaluate its safety, pharmacokinetics ("PK"), target occupancy, immunologic effects, biomarkers and efficacy.
+The study employs an adaptive, expansion cohort design, with an initial phase that evaluated escalating doses (100, 200, 400 or 600 mg taken twice a day) in successive cohorts of patients, followed by a second phase that is designed to evaluate safety and tumor response to the recommended dose of soquelitinib in disease-specific patient cohorts.
+The study has enrolled patients from the United States, Australia, China and South Korea with several types of advanced, refractory T cell lymphomas.
+No dose limiting toxicities were observed in any of the dose levels.
+As of January 22, 2024, and in a safety population of 73 patients, no hematologic, renal or hepatic treatment-related adverse events were observed and the most common grade 3 to 4 adverse event was pruritus, seen in four patients with lymphoma involving skin.
+The optimum dose was determined to be 200 mg twice per day based on anti- tumor efficacy and pharmacodynamic studies which revealed full occupancy of the ITK active site by the drug.
+This dose was also consistent with dose-response effects seen in preclinical experiments both in vitro and in vivo.